f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module1/lab02.rst

 * ``objectpath``
 * ``isoparser``
 * ``lxml``
+* ``deepdiff``

 These can be installed with the ``pip`` command

 .. code-block:: bash

-   pip install f5-sdk bigsuds netaddr objectpath isoparser lxml
+   pip install f5-sdk bigsuds netaddr objectpath isoparser lxml deepdiff

 Discussion
 ----------